rayhog/aviator-jekyll-template/_documentation/testover.md

 description:
 content_markdown: |-
   ###### The Technopedia version 6 API enables cloud-based access to asset data in Technopedia that provides you with a cloud-first, high-performance resource to manage your assets.
   ###### You can use the API with TQL (Technopedia query language), which is a graph-based query language that you use to query the Technopedia database.
-Graph databases are designed to process data by using a graph-based methodology, rather than the relational database model. <br>
+Graph databases are designed to process data by using a graph-based methodology, rather than the relational database model.
   <br>

   ###### You query the Technopedia database by using the graph-based Technopedia query language (TQL) to select nodes and attributes of those nodes to define the criteria for your query and return relevant data.
-For example, you might query the `SOFTWARE_PRODUCT` node in Technopedia and specify the title attribute becasuse you want to return titles of software products.
+For example, you might query the `SOFTWARE_PRODUCT` node in Technopedia and specify the title attribute because you want to return titles of software products.
 The following example is a TQL query that returns software titles:
   <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE title = "Microsoft" RETURN s.title`
   <br>